spenoir/django-testdriver/README.md

 Example
 -------

 You'll find an example test setup and suite in the example folder.
-Copy it and paste it into your project tree.
+Copy the 'js' dir and the .conf file into your projects MEDIA_ROOT dir.
-Then change the jsTestDriver.conf file paths to point to the files
+You can of course change the jsTestDriver.conf file paths to point to whatever tests you have.
+The example uses Jasmine as a Test Runner although any JsTestDriver supported tests should work.

 Management command
 ------------------